>What is ‘flex additive’ and when should I use it?

 >1K Coating vs. 2K Coatings, Single Stage vs Two Stage Paint

-This describes a coating that needs to be mixed with a hardener, catalyst or activator.
+2K Coatings – This describes a coating that needs to be mixed with a catalyst hardener.
 Once it hardens it is much less susceptible to damage from chemicals, weather, or UV rays.
-2K paints includes all of our Eastwood automotive single stage and base coat/clearcoat finishes, “two-component” paints and other urethane finishes.
-Eastwood’s 2K Aero-Spray paints combine the convenience of an aerosol and the durability of a 2K paint (the activator is in a separate compartment).

-Used to describe a coating that does not require a clear topcoat.
+Single Stage Paints – Used to describe a coating that does not require a clear topcoat (clearcoat).
 A single-stage coating can be 1K or 2K, with or without a catalyst, hardener or activator.
 Plus, a clear topcoat may be used in many cases for enhanced durability or depth.
 You can still get many nice finishes in single stage paints.

-Describes a coating system that requires both base and clearcoats.
-This is more commonly referred to as “basecoat/clearcoat” or “BC/CC”.
+Two Stage Paints – Describes a coating system that requires both a basecoat and clearcoat.
+This is more commonly referred to as “basecoat/clearcoat”.
 Most basecoat/clearcoat systems are also 2K coatings, but not all of them are.
 The base coat provides the color and coverage, while the clearcoat provides all the gloss and protection.

 >Dabbers, Pens or minibrushes for Touchup – Which is Better?